Nuitysun/data_science_portfolio/README.md

 In this project custom web-scraping script was implemented to scrape smartphone review from e-commerce marketplace rozetka.com.
 The **goal** of this project is to implement predictive model to classify reviews without rating by sentiment.

 For this NLP problem BERT model was applied.
 Achieved **results** on the testing set:
--	Accuracy - 98%.
+-	Accuracy: 98%.
--	Area Under the Receiver Operating Characteristic Curve - 0.97, so there is a 97.7% chance that the model will be able to distinguish between positive and negative class for reviews.
+-	Area Under the Receiver Operating Characteristic Curve: 0.97, so there is a 97.7% chance that the model will be able to distinguish between positive and negative class for reviews.
 -	Predictions for positive reviews are: almost 97% of all predicted reviews are actually positive and 94% of all positive reviews were detected correctly.
 -	Predictions for negative reviews are: 98% of all predicted reviews are actually negative and 99% of all negative reviews were detected correctly.